Kerstin08/minimal-mistakes/_pages/projects.md

 the house, who is not too happy that a bunch of raccoons is trying to steal his possessions.

 <a href="https://portfolio.fh-salzburg.ac.at/projects/2022-trash-patrol" class="btn btn--primary">Visit Portfolio</a>
-<a href="https://portfolio.fh-salzburg.ac.at/projects/2019-cyber-bowl" class="btn btn--primary">View Code on Github</a>
+<a href="https://github.com/thetrashcangang/trash-patrol" class="btn btn--primary">View Project on Github</a>
 <a href="https://store.steampowered.com/app/1969130/Trash_Patrol__Academic_Version/" class="btn btn--primary">Play on Steam</a>

 ### My role